crillab/metrics/docs/scalpel-config.md

 Also, observe that a `file-name-meta` section is specified, with the same syntax as that described [here](#extracting-data-from-file-names).
-It allows to extract relevant informations from the name of each input.
+It allows extracting relevant information from the name of each input.

 Both `extensions` and `file-name-meta` are taken into account for any type of input-sets.